stonecoldpat/anonymousvoting/README.md

 How does it work?
 ================

-The protocol has six phases.
+The protocol has five phases.

 SETUP